aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 The envelopes are functions that take an event and the schema to parse, and return the result of the inner schema.
 Depending on the envelope it can be something simple like extracting a key.
 We have also complex envelopes that parse the payload from a string, decode base64, uncompress gzip, etc.

+!!! tip "Envelopes vs schema extension"
+    Use envelopes if you want to extract only the inner part of an event payload and don't use the information from the Lambda event.
+    Otherwise, extend built-in schema to parse the whole payload and use the metadata from the Lambda event.

 ### Built-in envelopes